cmdruid/use-store/README.md

   posts : []
 }

+// Optional: If you would like to return a custom store object, use a
+// middleware method that takes the default store and returns a custom store. const middleware = (store : StoreAPI<DemoStore>) => {
+  const say_hello = () => console.log('hello world!')
+  return { ...store, say_hello }
+}

-// If you would like the store to be cached in the browser's
+// Optional: If you would like the store to be cached in the browser's
-// session storage, define an optional key for the store. const session_key = 'my_unique_key'
+// session storage, define a key for the session store. const session_key = 'my_unique_key'

-// Export the provider and store hook for use in your app. export const { StoreProvider, useStore } = createStore(defaults, session_key)
+// Export the provider and store hook for use in your app. export const { StoreProvider, useStore } = createStore({ defaults, middleware, session_key })
 ```

 The next step is to wrap your react app with the store provider: